 Each object type-Performances, Programs, etc.-has its own list of Categories.
+You can create new Categories using the Editor Librarian software, if desired.
 Note that only the first 15 Categories are mapped to the front-panel buttons.

 Compare

 Select